Clover Flat landfill prepares for state's mandate to reduce methane emissions

 “It’s a big feat,” said Christy Pestoni, chief operating officer at Clover Flat landfill.
 “Nothing this big (in waste management) has happened in 30 years.
 It’s a big paradigm shift in the way we understand waste in the state.”

-On Tuesday, Pestoni, and Amanda Griffis, from Napa County Public Works, presented the Calistoga City Council an overview of what preparations the landfill is making, and what the mandate will mean for the community.
+Pestoni, and Amanda Griffis, from Napa County Public Works, presented the Calistoga City Council earlier this month an overview of what preparations the landfill is making, and what the mandate will mean for the community.

 Under the bill, waste management and recycling departments are required to provide organics collection services to all residents and businesses; establish an edible food recovery program; and provide community education and outreach.